MuhamadAndre10/gator-cli/README.md

 # Blog Aggregator

-A CLI application to aggregate RSS feeds from various blogs.
+A gator CLI application to aggregate RSS feeds from various blogs.
 Built with Go and PostgreSQL.

 ## Features